-Students wishing to fulfill requirements for the American Studies concentration must complete the following work:
+Students wishing to fulfill requirements for the Judaic Studies concentration must complete the following work:

 - 10 courses.
 All students are required to take a total of 10 courses that count toward the concentration.